-- Disconnect twisted pair and coaxial cables from the tester. - 2 Turn the rotary switch to SETUP. - 3 Use ∞ to highlight Length Calibration; then press or 1.
+- 1 Disconnect twisted pair and coaxial cables from the tester. - 2 Turn the rotary switch to SETUP. - 3 Use To highlight Length Calibration; then press and or a state or a state of the state of the

 You may disregard the message "Cabling too short" when setting the NVP to a specified value.